changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-node-node-device-management-get-started.md

 ---
-title: Azure IoT Hub デバイス管理の開始 (Node) | Microsoft Docs
+title: Get started with Azure IoT Hub device management (Node) | Microsoft Docs
-description: IoT Hub デバイス管理を使用してリモート デバイスの再起動を開始する方法。 Azure IoT SDK for Node.js を使用して、ダイレクト メソッドを含むシミュレートされたデバイス アプリと、ダイレクト メソッドを呼び出すサービス アプリを実装します。
+description: How to use IoT Hub device management to initiate a remote device reboot.
+You use the Azure IoT SDK for Node.js to implement a simulated device app that includes a direct method and a service app that invokes the direct method.
-author: juanjperez
+author: wesmc7777
-manager: cberlin
+manager: philmea
+ms.author: wesmc
 ms.service: iot-hub
 services: iot-hub
 ms.topic: conceptual
 ms.date: 08/25/2017
-ms.author: juanpere
-ms.openlocfilehash: 278765957156b56c3c476678b8db0efe5fb73c68
+ms.openlocfilehash: b1a224c4170349f0797d2d57acbf45e8b7649bd8
-ms.sourcegitcommit: 818d3e89821d101406c3fe68e0e6efa8907072e7
+ms.sourcegitcommit: bd15a37170e57b651c54d8b194e5a99b5bcfb58f
 ms.translationtype: HT
 ms.contentlocale: ja-JP
-ms.lasthandoff: 01/09/2019
+ms.lasthandoff: 03/07/2019
-ms.locfileid: "54118270"
+ms.locfileid: "57531574"
 ---
-# <a name="get-started-with-device-management-node"></a>デバイス管理の開始 (Node)
+# <a name="get-started-with-device-management-node"></a>Get started with device management (Node)

 [!INCLUDE [iot-hub-selector-dm-getstarted](../../includes/iot-hub-selector-dm-getstarted.md)]

-このチュートリアルでは、次の操作方法について説明します。

-* Azure Portal を使用して IoT Hub を作成し、IoT Hub 内にデバイス ID を作成します。
-* デバイスを再起動するダイレクト メソッドを含む、シミュレション済みデバイス アプリを作成します。 ダイレクト メソッドは、クラウドから呼び出されます。
-* シミュレートされたデバイス アプリで再起動ダイレクト メソッドを IoT ハブ経由で呼び出す Node.js コンソール アプリを作成します。

-このチュートリアルの最後には、次の 2 つの Node.js コンソール アプリが完成します。

-**dmpatterns_getstarted_device.js**: IoT Hub を、作成済みのデバイス ID に接続し、再起動ダイレクト メソッドを受信し、物理的な再起動をシミュレートし、最後の再起動時間を報告します。

-**dmpatterns_getstarted_service.js**: シミュレートされたデバイス アプリでダイレクト メソッドを呼び出し、応答を表示し、更新された報告されるプロパティを表示します。

-このチュートリアルを完了するには、以下が必要です。
+This tutorial shows you how to:

+* Use the Azure portal to create an IoT Hub and create a device identity in your IoT hub.
+* Create a simulated device app that contains a direct method that reboots that device.
+Direct methods are invoked from the cloud.
+* Create a Node.js console app that calls the reboot direct method in the simulated device app through your IoT hub.

+At the end of this tutorial, you have two Node.js console apps:

+**dmpatterns_getstarted_device.js**, which connects to your IoT hub with the device identity created earlier, receives a reboot direct method, simulates a physical reboot, and reports the time for the last reboot.

+**dmpatterns_getstarted_service.js**, which calls a direct method in the simulated device app, displays the response, and displays the updated reported properties.

+To complete this tutorial, you need the following:

-* Node.js バージョン 4.0.x 以降。 <br/>  「[Prepare your development environment (開発環境を準備する)][lnk-dev-setup]」では、このチュートリアルのために Node.js を Windows または Linux にインストールする方法が説明されています。
+* Node.js version 4.0.x or later, <br/>  [Prepare your development environment][lnk-dev-setup] describes how to install Node.js for this tutorial on either Windows or Linux.
-* アクティブな Azure アカウントアカウントがない場合、Azure 試用版にサインアップして、最大 10 件の無料 Mobile Apps を入手できます。 (アカウントがない場合は、[無料アカウント][lnk-free-trial]を数分で作成できます)。
+* An active Azure account.
+(If you don't have an account, you can create a [free account][lnk-free-trial] in just a couple of minutes.)

-## <a name="create-an-iot-hub"></a>IoT Hub の作成
+## <a name="create-an-iot-hub"></a>Create an IoT hub

 [!INCLUDE [iot-hub-include-create-hub](../../includes/iot-hub-include-create-hub.md)]

-### <a name="retrieve-connection-string-for-iot-hub"></a>IoT ハブに対する接続文字列を取得する
+### <a name="retrieve-connection-string-for-iot-hub"></a>Retrieve connection string for IoT hub

 [!INCLUDE [iot-hub-include-find-connection-string](../../includes/iot-hub-include-find-connection-string.md)]

 [!INCLUDE [iot-hub-get-started-create-device-identity](../../includes/iot-hub-get-started-create-device-identity.md)]

-## <a name="create-a-simulated-device-app"></a>シミュレート対象デバイス アプリの作成
+## <a name="create-a-simulated-device-app"></a>Create a simulated device app
-このセクションでは、次の作業を行います。

-* クラウドによって呼び出されたダイレクト メソッドに応答する Node.js コンソール アプリを作成します。
-* シミュレート対象デバイスの再起動をトリガーします。
-* 報告されるプロパティを使用して、デバイス ツイン クエリで、デバイスとデバイスの最後の再起動時間を識別できるようにします。

-1. **manageddevice** という名前の空のフォルダーを作成します。  コマンド プロンプトで次のコマンドを使用して、**manageddevice** フォルダー内に新しい package.json ファイルを作成します。  次の既定値をすべてそのまま使用します。
+In this section, you will

+* Create a Node.js console app that responds to a direct method called by the cloud
+* Trigger a simulated device reboot
+* Use the reported properties to enable device twin queries to identify devices and when they last rebooted

+1. Create an empty folder called **manageddevice**.
+In the **manageddevice** folder, create a package.json file using the following command at your command prompt.
+Accept all the defaults:

     ```
     npm init
     ```
-2. コマンド プロンプトで、**manageddevice** フォルダーに移動し、次のコマンドを実行して、**azure-iot-device** Device SDK パッケージと **azure-iot-device-mqtt** パッケージをインストールします。
+2. At your command prompt in the **manageddevice** folder, run the following command to install the **azure-iot-device** Device SDK package and **azure-iot-device-mqtt** package:

     ```
     npm install azure-iot-device azure-iot-device-mqtt --save
     ```
-3. テキスト エディターを使用して、**manageddevice** フォルダーに **dmpatterns_getstarted_device.js** ファイルを作成します。
-4. **dmpatterns_getstarted_device.js** ファイルの先頭に、次の 'require' ステートメントを追加します。
+3. Using a text editor, create a **dmpatterns_getstarted_device.js** file in the **manageddevice** folder.
+4. Add the following 'require' statements at the start of the **dmpatterns_getstarted_device.js** file:

     ```
     'use strict';